flightaware/tclx/README.md

 for the latest release and information.

-Extended Tcl was designed and implemented by Karl Lehenbauer (karl@procplace.com) and Mark Diekhans (markd@Kermodei.com), with help in the earliest stages from Peter da Silva (peter@NeoSoft.com).
+Extended Tcl was designed and implemented by Karl Lehenbauer and Mark Diekhans, with help in the earliest stages from Peter da Silva.
 TclX 8.4 work was done by Jeff Hobbs at ActiveState.

 TclX 8.4 differs from its predecessors in that it is based more on the idea of TclX as an extension to Tcl, and not an alternate environment.
 There is no TkX and no stand-alone shells are built.